BlaiseMuhirwa/flatnav/README.md

   ./build.sh -t -e -v
 ```

-To build the Python bindings, follow instructions [here](https://github.com/BlaiseMuhirwa/flatnav/blob/main/flatnav_python/README.md).
-There are also examples for how to use the library to build an index and run queries on top of it [here](https://github.com/BlaiseMuhirwa/flatnav/blob/main/flatnav_python/unit_tests/test_index.py).

 ### Support for SIMD Extensions

 We currently support SIMD extensions for certain platforms as detailed below.